 Stage 5 reading - Compare and contrast

-Students learn the difference between comparing and contrasting texts as well as applying these understandings in text analysis.
+Students will learn the difference between comparing and contrasting texts as well as applying these understandings in text analysis.

 - EN5-2A: effectively uses and critically assesses a wide range of processes, skills, strategies and knowledge for responding to and composing a wide range of texts in different media and technologies